?

 Description

-The Department is divided into two areas - the Intensive Care Unit where the sickest patients are cared for and the High Dependency Unit where patients who are not well enough to return to the cardiothoracic or vascular wards are treated.
+The CVICU is divided into two areas - the Intensive Care Unit where the sickest patients are cared for and the High Dependency Unit where patients who are not well enough to return to the cardiothoracic or vascular wards are treated.

 What is the Cardiothoracic and Vascular Intensive Care Unit (CVICU)?

-Who is admitted to CVICU?
+Who is admitted to CVICU/CVHDU?

 Patients admitted to CVICU may include the following surgical patients:

-a) all patients having coronary bypass or intra-cardiac surgery
+a) all patients having cardiac surgery

-b) all patients having aortic arch or thoracic aortic surgery
+b) patients having lung surgery

-e) all patients with massive pulmonary embolus
+e) all patients with significant pulmonary embolus

 All patients should be discussed with the Duty Intensive Care consultant.